This is an archived newsletter: please see the latest one on the Most recent newsletter page.

 - The SURF Awards for Best Practice in Community Regeneration are open for nominations delivered each year in partnership with the Scottish Government, the purpose of the Awards is to highlight, celebrate and share the achievements of initiatives that address physical, social and economic challenges in communities across Scotland.
 The SURF website has information about how to enter.
 The deadline is 18 September.

 - The SURF Annual Conference is taking place in Edinburgh on 31st August 2017.
 The Conference will explore the question ‘What has regeneration ever done for us?’
 It will ask what has changed?
 What’s been gained and what’s been lost?
 Have our collective efforts and investments so far been enough to overcome the forces of degeneration?
 Most importantly, what does our collective experience so far tell us about how we should address future challenges and opportunities?
-See the full programme and book on the SURF website.

 - This year’s Public Health Information Network for Scotland Seminar is on Friday 29th September 2017 in the Glasgow Royal Concert Hall.
 Places are free but limited and will be allocated on a first come, first served basis.
 The full programme and details of how to register are on the ScotPHO website